How to spin up a DHIS2 local instance

 These steps will help you quickly spin up a server and get you started with DHIS2 application development!

-flag to spin up a new DHIS2 2.35.0 instance seeded with data from the Sierra Leone demo database.
+Or spin up a new DHIS2 instance of a specific version seeded with data from the Sierra Leone demo database.

 If you want to test against different DHIS2 and database versions or build your own custom DHIS2 Docker image, please refer to the d2 cluster docs.